 You should have previous altitude experience having climbed some of the following peaks.
 Kilimanjaro, Mount Elbrus, Cotopaxi, Island peak or Mera Peak.
 You should be used to long distance trekking and used to carrying heavy backpacks.
 Also, building up to training 5/6 days a week is important.
 Our preferred route is the Vacas Valley Traverse Route.

+Most people are not doing enough downhill training and building the correct stability, core and leg strength for moving down steep trail.
 Aconcagua is steep trekking on a multi-day basis.
 This means you need to comfortably move up and down steep terrain and your training needs to represent this.
-Being comfortable hiking up 1,000m/ 3,380 feet on steep hills, stairs and 30% incline treadmill.
+Being comfortable hiking up and down 1,000m/ 3,380 feet on steep hills.

 Check out the elevation gains and descents on Aconcagua, so you can understand the specific training needed for this trip.
 I encourage you to review the daily elevation descents so you can train or the downhill.